risedle/monorepo/README.md

 pnpm install
 ```

 Then you are ready to go.
+Happy hacking!

 ## Packages